shekhar2010us/kubernetes_teach_git/kubernetes_dashboard_installation.md

 https://<public-ip>:<nodeport>/#!/overview?namespace=default​

 # public-ip: IP of your machine
-# Nodeport: port can be accessed by running the command [kubectl get services -o wide]
+# Nodeport: port (for service "kubernetes-dashboard") can be accessed by running the command [kubectl get services -o wide --all-namespaces]
 ```